2015 Green Party of Aotearoa New Zealand co-leadership election

-The Green Party of Aotearoa New Zealand male co-leadership election, 2015 was held to determine the future leadership of the Green Party of Aotearoa New Zealand.
+The 2015 Green Party of Aotearoa New Zealand co-leadership election was held to elect a Green Party co-leader.
 The election was won on the first ballot by first term List MP James Shaw.

 Background

-In January 2015 Russel Norman announced his intention to stand down as co-leader of the Green Party.
+In January 2015, Russel Norman announced his intention to stand down as co-leader of the Green Party.
 This triggered an election to fill the now vacant male co-leadership.

 Candidates

 James Shaw

 James Shaw had been a List MP since 2014 and was ranked 12th on the Green Party list.
 He was the Greens' spokesperson for economic development, justice, trade and small business.
 He put himself forward as a candidate able to grow the Greens' party vote and strengthen its economic credentials in the minds of voters.

 Kevin Hague

 Serving as a List MP since 2008, a former Chief Executive of the West Coast District Health Board and ranked 3rd on the party list, Kevin Hague had the most experience of the four nominees.
 At the time he was the Greens' spokesperson for ACC, health, housing, rainbow (LGBT) issues.
 He was seen by commentators as the "safe choice" as the most experienced candidate with the strongest record in Parliament.